kubecost/cluster-turndown/README.md

 ### GKE Setup

 We have provided a shell script capable of performing the required steps in setting up a service account for use with `cluster-turndown`.
-More details can be found in the [scripts](scripts/README.md) sub-directory.
+[More info](scripts/README.md)

 ##### Running the Setup Script
 To use [this setup script](scripts/gke-create-service-key.sh) supply the following parameters: